domohuhn/cbench/examples/slow_mocks/README.md

        7360.80 ms (+-     32.20 ms) : CMakeFiles/test_example_lib.dir/test/test_two.cpp.obj
        8089.40 ms (+-      9.86 ms) : _deps/googletest-build/googletest/CMakeFiles/gtest.dir/src/gtest-all.cc.obj

+You will get a report with all files that were compiled sorted by their compile time.
+If you want to improve the compilation times, look at the slowest files to compile.
+You may want to compile them with flags like -ftime-trace and analyze the output to see where most of the time is spent while compiling.
+In our case, we can see that the test cases are the slowest files to compile.
+The googletest cookbook contains a section how to [Make Compilation Faster](https://github.com/google/googletest/blob/main/docs/gmock_cook_book.md#making-the-compilation-faster).
+We will use the advice from there to speed up our compilation process.

 ## How to reduce noise

 If the baseline shows a lot of noise (high standard deviations, more than 100ms per file), there are certain steps you can try to reduce the noise: